Kenneth Naylor

 Kenneth E. Naylor Jr. (February 27, 1937 – March 10, 1992) was an American linguist and Slavist, one of the leading experts on Serbo-Croatian and South Slavic languages in general.

 Biography

-Naylor received his A.B. degree in French linguistics from Cornell University in 1958 and A.M. in General Linguistics from Indiana University in 1960.
-At Indiana, he began to study Slavic with professor Edward Stankiewicz, who became his mentor and close friend.
+Naylor received his A.B. degree in French linguistics from Cornell University in 1958 and A.M. in General Linguistics from Indiana University Bloomington in 1960.
+At Indiana University, he began to study Slavic with professor Edward Stankiewicz, who became his mentor and close friend.

 When Stankiewicz moved to the University of Chicago, Naylor followed him.
 There, after studying in Novi Sad, Yugoslavia, under a Yugoslav Government Exchange Fellowship and an NDFL Title VI Fellowship for Serbo-Croatian from the United States government, he received his doctorate in Russian and South Slavic linguistics in 1966.

 He served as an assistant professor at the University of Pittsburgh from 1964 to 1966, and began teaching Slavic linguistics at the Ohio State University in 1966.
 At the time of his death in 1992, he was the Acting Director of the Center for Slavic and East European Studies at Ohio State.